 PFAS Contamination of the Cape Fear Still An Issue

 Since 2009, the U.S. Environmental Protection Agency (EPA) has allowed DuPont to continue to manufacture GenX in its Chemours Fayetteville Works plant, so long as the plant captures and destroys or recycles 99% of GenX emissions.
-However, up until the end of June 2017, the EPA made no inspections to ensure the plant was in compliance with this … [Read more...]
+However, up until the end of June 2017, the EPA made no inspections to ensure the plant was in compliance with … [Read more...]